obiwanus/focus-zig/LOG.md

 # TODO
-- Unindent blocks with shift+tab
+- Unindent single lines with shift+tab
 - Select words with ctrl+d
 - [ui] When pressing home, jump back only to the indented code
 - [ui] Enlarge the current editor on shift+ctrl+L
+- Strip trailing whitespace on save
 - Multiple cursors
 - [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)
 - [ui] When drawing a buffer with a conflict we need to ask what to do